acemod/ACE3/documentation/feature/medical-system.md

 - Giving too much morphine to a patient (more than one every 10 minutes) will put him in cardiac arrest because of a blood pressure / heart rate too low.

 #### 2.2.5 Revive (Advanced Medical)
-For the following procedure to work revive need to be enabled.
+For the following procedure to work revive needs to be enabled.

-- A unit in the revive state will be unconscious and will stay unconscious until he is either woken up or the revive timer runs out.
+- A unit in the revive state will be unconscious and will stay unconscious until it is either woken up or the revive timer runs out.
 - A unit in the revive state can't die from any source of damage, only the timer ending can kill it.
 - To wake up a patient the use of a PAK is required.
-- Each successful revive removes a life from the unit, once the lives run out the next time unit will take fatal damage he will not enter the revive state and will die.
+- Each successful revive removes a life from the unit, once the lives run out the next time the unit will take fatal damage it will not enter the revive state and will die.
-- Each successful round of CPR (filled up completion bar) increase the time left in the revive state.
+- Each successful round of CPR (filled up completion bar) increases the time left in the revive state.

 ## 3. Guides
-### 3.1 Loadouts
+### 3.1 Example loadouts

 #### 3.1.1 Basic
 - Soldier:
   - 10 × Bandage (Basic)
-  - 3 × Morphine autoinjector
+  - 3 × Morphine Autoinjector
-  - 1 × Epinephrine autoinjector
+  - 1 × Epinephrine Autoinjector

 - Medic:
   - 15-25 × Bandage (Basic)
-  - 10 × Morphine autoinjector
+  - 10 × Morphine Autoinjector
-  - 10 × Epinephrine autoinjector
+  - 10 × Epinephrine Autoinjector
   - 6 × Blood IV (500ml)

 #### 3.1.2 Advanced